Seteeri/Particle/README.md

 * Help system/manual -> Simplify

 I imagine - what if there were something like Emacs for the non-programmer user?
-Considering the way technology and computers are becoming more and more integrated into our everyday lives, the bottleneck to leveraging computing most effectively and driving innovation will be the connection between man and machine.
+Considering the way technology and computers are becoming increasingly integrated into our everyday lives, the bottleneck to leveraging computing most effectively and driving innovation will be the connection between man and machine.

-What the average user is familiar with are GUIs and their widgets, but what if we could make those dynamic, just as Emacs allows everything to be customized through elisp.
-Attempting to teach a lay user how to program is no easy feat as evidenced by VPLs.
-Having observed, Blender's nodal workflow and Unreal's Blueprint system, I attempted to combine those models of interaction with the analogy of LEGOs, while at the same time allowing for the entire system to remain hackable to programmers.
+The average user is familiar with GUI widgets, but what if those were completely dynamic and an intrinsic property, similar to how Emacs allows everything to be customized through elisp.
+Teaching a lay user how to program is not a trivial task as it is inherently based upon the user's ability to think, a reflection of the mind if you will (the history and usefulness of VPLs are a good study).
+Having observed Blender's nodal workflow and Unreal's Blueprint system, I attempted to combine those models of interaction with the analogy of LEGOs, while at the same time allowing for the entire system to remain hackable to programmers to maintain a gradual learning curve.

 I do not believe it is about dumbing down programming to make it easier to learn, but creating the right tools around programming to drive